 To specify the content of a triggered message, use Push and Email Presets, which are reusable content templates.

 In your Pushwoosh Control Panel, go to the Send Push section.
-Once you configure the push message, scroll down to the very bottom of the page and click Save Preset button in the left.
+Once you configure the push message, scroll down to the very bottom of the page and click the Save Preset button on the left.

 In your Pushwoosh Control Panel, go to the Send Email section.
 Fill in the forms of the "Creative" step and press the Save Preset button.

 Once your user performs a specific action in your app (thus triggering a corresponding Event), our SDK detects this Event is happening and automatically schedules a message to be sent.
 To set up a Triggered Message, you have to create an Event previously.